nenebird16/BVBontology/docs/schema/relationships/activity-relationships.md

 }]->(d)
 ```

-## PRACTICED (Player→Skill)
+## PRACTICED (Person:Athlete→Skill)

-Records when a player has worked on a particular skill.
+Records when an athlete has worked on a particular skill.

 **Properties:**
 - `timestamp`: When the practice occurred